rejetto/hfs/dev-guidelines.md

 # Syntax
 - For strings, I'm trying to use double-quotes or backticks for text that's read by the user, and single-quotes elsewhere.

+# Known problems
+- react-scripts server doesn't seem to play nicely with SSE, like sockets are left open